ffxiv-teamcraft/ffxiv-teamcraft/src/assets/wiki/en/contributing.md

 ## Without github

- 1. Create a file using one of the editors linked below.
+ 1. Create a file using one of the editors linked above.
  2. Send me the file on discord.

 ## Credits